junxit/us-congress-bills-117/bill.md

 legis-num: H.R.
 1319
 congress: 117th CONGRESS
 session: 1st Session
-chamber: IN THE HOUSE OF REPRESENTATIVES
+chamber: In the Senate of the United States,
 ---

 # H.R.
 1319

-> To provide for reconciliation pursuant to title II of S. Con.
+That the bill from the House of Representatives (H.R.
+1319) entitled “An Act to provide for reconciliation pursuant to title II of S. Con.
 Res.
-5.
+5.”, do pass with the following

+*Strike all after the first word and insert the following:*

 ## § 1.
 Short title